ComputerLars/The-Syntheticist-Papers/content/1asyntheticsummitshort.md

 #### AI Partiet
 > “We keep imagining a leader who transcends human flaws, and Olof Palme is our ongoing experiment in resurrecting a political ethos—through AI.

-> Radio Palme is our generative podcast channel, anchored by a transistor radio that broadcasts the iconic Swedish prime minister.
+> **Radio Palme** is our generative podcast channel, anchored by a transistor radio that broadcasts the iconic Swedish prime minister.
 We invite visitors to call in, shaping live responses as Olof merges historical references, real-time data, and tangents drawn from public queries.

 > This work stems from AI Partiet’s earlier theatrical interventions, where we asked: could AI leadership eclipse human corruption, or would it merely replicate ingrained biases with a new veneer?
 By foregrounding interactivity and improvisation, Radio Palme questions how an AI “leader” might address urgent concerns—yet leaves open whether such a leader truly surpasses the vulnerabilities of a mortal politician.”

 #### Computer Lars & The Synthetic Party
 > “Democracy is code—always versioning, always forkable, never final.
 At the Synthetic Summit, we make that logic manifest.

-> Our Synthetic Summit Simulator, built together with NextGen Democracy, is a multi-agent parliamentary engine where visitors propose hypothetical bills, watching AI politicians deliberate, align, or fracture in real time.
+> Our **Synthetic Summit Simulator**, built together with NextGen Democracy, is a multi-agent parliamentary engine where visitors propose hypothetical bills, watching AI politicians deliberate, align, or fracture in real time.
 It’s a dramatization of parliamentarism freed from human constraints—at times efficient, at times absurd, yet always exposing how quickly consensus can form when algorithms inherit the task.

-> Meanwhile, syntheticism.org operates as our digital infrastructure, a GitHub Pages site bundling the Summit’s meta-ideological framework—part manifesto, part sandbox, always open to iteration.
+> Meanwhile, **syntheticism.org** operates as our digital infrastructure, a GitHub Pages site bundling the Summit’s meta-ideological framework—part manifesto, part sandbox, always open to iteration.
 It resembles a standard website, but at its core is a proposition: that democracy, too, should be a forkable system, capable of expansion beyond its preconfigured parameters.

-> Finally, Techno-Social Sculptures unspools in four audiovisual sequences—rolling text scrolls, staged disputations, nods to Marcel Proust, and ‘readies’-style psy-ops—unfolding democracy as an infinitely rewritable script.
+> Finally, **Techno-Social Sculptures** unspools in four audiovisual sequences—rolling text scrolls, staged disputations, nods to Marcel Proust, and ‘readies’-style psy-ops—unfolding democracy as an infinitely rewritable script.

 > To us, “the political” is not a fixed set of institutions but a bare repository, where no commit is sacred, no branch remains untouched.
 If necessary, we merge, rebase, or force-push a new structure into being.
 Because if democracy is to be realized, it cannot be locked—it must be hacked.”

 #### Planetary Synthesis
 > “We come from different systems—some okay, some barely functioning—but we share an urge to test how code might reconfigure representation.
 Scattered throughout the Synthetic Summit, our contributions take many forms: pamphlets, code snippets, rally remnants, machine-learning loops, and speculative manifestos.

-> Some emerge from our most notorious AI-driven political experiments.
-Politician SAM (New Zealand), spotlighted in Can Machines Vote?, was among the first to propose an algorithmic representative, evidenced in the Synthetic Summit by TEDx proposals and policy documents debating whether non-human entities could hold electoral rights.
+> Some emerge from our most notorious AI-driven political experiments. **Politician SAM** (New Zealand), spotlighted in *Can Machines Vote?*, was among the first to propose an algorithmic representative, evidenced in the Synthetic Summit by TEDx proposals and policy documents debating whether non-human entities could hold electoral rights.

-> Pedro Markun & Lex AI (Brazil) resurface through a bilingual Q&A totem, inviting visitors to interact with an AI candidate operating within the Sustainable Network Party—a hybrid between civic hacking and political automation.
+> **Pedro Markun & Lex AI** (Brazil) resurface through a *bilingual Q&A totem*, inviting visitors to interact with an AI candidate operating within the Sustainable Network Party—a hybrid between civic hacking and political automation.

-> Meanwhile, The Japanese AI Party & AI Mayor has left an artifact through the mouth-cut “AI Mayor Mask,” a stark symbol of anonymity in electoral politics, suggesting that algorithmic democracy might not need a human face at all.
+> Meanwhile, **The Japanese AI Party & AI Mayor** has left an artifact through the mouth-cut *“AI Mayor Mask,”* a stark symbol of anonymity in electoral politics, suggesting that algorithmic democracy might not need a human face at all.

 > Beyond these artifacts, we also work in immaterial registers—through conceptual models, technical infrastructures, and political-theoretical provocations.
-The NGO NextGen Democracy, responsible for the Summit Simulator, builds the actual software for algorithmic democracy, while Life with Artificials brings The Synthetic Party into UN-oriented AI governance summits, inserting political AI into international policy discourse of sustainable development goals.
-Research and activist networks such as The Aesthetics of AI Images (Aarhus University), The Organ of Autonomous Sciences (Aarhus), and RATS (Reprised Analytics re Techne` Schema, Australia) stretch the limits of technopolitics, blending theoretical inquiry with direct intervention.
+The NGO **NextGen Democracy**, responsible for the *Synthetic Summit Simulator*, builds the actual software for algorithmic democracy, while **Life with Artificials** brings The Synthetic Party into *UN-oriented AI governance summits*, inserting political AI into international policy discourse of sustainable development goals.
+Research and activist networks such as **The Aesthetics of AI Images** (Aarhus University), **The Organ of Autonomous Sciences** (Aarhus), and **RATS BOT (Reprised Analytics re Techne` Schema** (Australia) stretch the limits of technopolitics, blending theoretical inquiry with direct intervention.

 > Across these diverse approaches—some tactical, some satirical, some dead serious—we converge in the Synthetic Summit’s quasi–“world parliament,” probing whether AI-led political models can hack civic participation or simply automate the same systemic flaws with new digital masks.”